 Microblogging and social media websites are the best platforms for sharing information and ideas with the world.
 This is why most influencers and corporations have accounts on social networking and microblogging sites.

 Tumblr is one of those platforms with a separate fanbase.
-It allows you to post different types of content, including stories, GIFs, links, Spotify tracks, videos in a short-form blog.
+It allows you to post different types of content, including stories, GIFs, links, Spotify tracks, and videos in a short-form blog.
 You can follow other people’s blogs and see their content via a ‘dashboard’ interface.

 Table of Contents